 Do not be surprised or upset if your loved one's food preferences change from day to day.
-There may be days when they do not want a favorite food or say it now tastes bad.
+There may be days when he or she does not want a favorite food or says it now tastes bad.

 Keep food within easy reach.
-This way, your loved one can have a snack whenever they are ready to eat.
-Put a snack pack of applesauce or diced fruit along with a spoon on the bedside table.
+This way, your loved one can have a snack whenever he or she is ready to eat.
+Put a snack-pack of applesauce or diced fruit along with a spoon on the bedside table.
 Keep roasted nuts on the counter.
 Or try keeping cut-up fruits and vegetables in the refrigerator.
 Eat fruits and vegetables with dips for extra calories and protein.
 Carrots go well with hummus and apples can be dipped in peanut butter.

 Offer gentle support rather than pushing your loved one to eat.
-Suggest that they drink plenty of clear and full liquids when they have no appetite.
+Suggest that he or she drinks plenty of clear and full liquids when he or she has no appetite.
 For ideas on clear liquids, see page 41, and for full liquids, see page 42.

 Talk with your loved one about ways to manage eating problems.
-Ask the doctor for a referral to a dietitian and meet with them together.
+Ask the doctor for a referral to a dietitian and meet with him or her together.
 Talking it through and seeking other advice can help you both feel more in control.

-For more information about coping with caregiving, see When Someone You Love Is Being Treated for Cancer, a booklet from the National Cancer Institute, at www.cancer.gov/publications/patient-education/when-someone-you-love-is-being-treated.
+For more information about coping with caregiving, see When Someone You Love Is Being Treated for Cancer, a booklet from National Cancer Institute, at www.cancer.gov/publications/patient-education/when-someone-you-love-is-being-treated.